 By plane.
 There are 3 ways to do this: you can do a ‘fly over’, a direct flight, or a fly-cruise option.
 First, as the name implies, a ‘fly over’ will just be a sightseeing flight wherein you will be above the continent for hours as you admire the views.
 This kind of flight only takes off from Australia and it will cost from $1,000 to $8,000.
-Second, direct commercial flights can be done from Argentina, Australia, Chile or South Africa — but they can be quite rare.
+Second, direct commercial flights can be done from Argentina, Australia, Chile, or South Africa — but they can be quite rare.
 (A quick Google search will lead you to some providers who schedule flight trips to the continent.)
 Lastly, the fly-cruise option will just cut your time on a cruise ship (to avoid the rough Drake Passage, for instance).
 These flights will take you to places like King George Island where you will then board your designated ship.
 Most of the time, prices for this start at $10,000 and departs from Chile.

 By yacht.
-There are about a dozen of these charter yachts that offer 3 to 6 week trips to the Antarctic Peninsula from South America.
-Even if it can provide more freedom and flexibility, you must remember that it is pricier (starting at $1,000+ per day), more treacherous (the seas will rock you harder) and can require work (since most yachts would want you to help out.)[/box_section]
+There are about a dozen of these charter yachts that offer 3 to 6-week trips to the Antarctic Peninsula from South America.
+Even if it can provide more freedom and flexibility, you must remember that it is pricier (starting at $1,000+ per day), more treacherous (the seas will rock you harder), and can require work (since most yachts would want you to help out.)

-Since there is NO single country or government who owns nor controls Antarctica, visitors technically do NOT need visas.
-However, with the existence of the Antarctic Treaty’s Protocol on Environmental Protection, it requires visitors (who are citizens of countries that are signatories of this treaty: including USA, Canada, EU, and Australia) to acquire a permit prior to visiting Antarctica.
+Since there is NO single country or government that owns nor controls Antarctica, visitors technically do NOT need visas.
+However, with the existence of the Antarctic Treaty’s Protocol on Environmental Protection, it requires visitors (who are citizens of countries that are signatories of this treaty: including the USA, Canada, EU, and Australia) to acquire a permit prior to visiting Antarctica.
 These permits are almost always acquired through tour operators.